leshow/blog/content/post/haskell_vs_rust_serialization.md

 }
 ```

 Note the `rename`.
-Serde has a bunch of these baked in, like `rename_all = "snake_case"` or `lowercase`.
+Serde has a bunch of these baked in, like `rename_all="snake_case"` or `lowercase`.
 Read about them [here](https://serde.rs/variant-attrs.html)

 ## Conclusion

-Haskell arguably has more flexibility here as `fieldLabelModifier` can be any function.
-I'm curious about the performance characteristics of that though, someone can correct me if I'm wrong here but briefly looking through the code for `serde_derive` it looks like serde will do the transformation at compile time.
-I can't say definitively if aeson will do that with `fieldLabelModifier` but my guess is not (feel free to correct me if I'm wrong).
+Haskell arguably has more flexibility here as `fieldLabelModifier` can be any function, but it seems that flexibility comes at a price.
+Briefly looking through the code for `serde_derive` it looks like serde will do the transformation at compile time (by virtue of `rename_by_rules` occuring inside `from_ast` [here](https://github.com/serde-rs/serde/blob/fa854a21083b06f509c537190550555e5473644f/serde_derive/src/internals/attr.rs#L1159)).
+I can't say definitively aeson won't do that with `fieldLabelModifier` but my guess is this is a run-time transformation, I'd happily like to be proven wrong though.

+In a lot of ways the libraries function very similarly, and really, comparing the ergonomics of a library across languages is foolish.
+I did write less concrete instances in serde though.

 --